ktorio/ktor-documentation/topics/response.md

 ## Download progress {id="download-progress"}

-If you need to react on download progress change, use `downloadProgress` extension block in `HttpRequestBuilder`:
+If you need to react on download progress change, use `onDownload` extension function in `HttpRequestBuilder`:
 ```kotlin
 ```
 {src="snippets/_misc_client/DownloadProgress.kt"}